vertica/vertica-kubernetes/DEVELOPER.md

    ```

 3. Wait until the operator is redeployed.
-4. Port forward 6060 to access the webUI for the profiler.
-The name of the pod differs for each deployment, so be sure to find the one specific to your cluster:
+4. Port forward 6060 to access the profiler's user interface (UI).
+The name of the pod differs for each deployment, so make sure that you find the one specific to your cluster:

    ```shell
    kubectl port-forward pod/verticadb-operator-controller-manager-5dd5b54df4-2krcr 6060:6060
    ```

-5. Use a web browser or the standalone tool to connect to `http://localhost:6060/debug/pprof`.
+5. Use a web browser or the standalone tool to connect to the profiler's UI at `http://localhost:6060/debug/pprof`.
    If you use a web browser, replace `localhost` with the host that you used in the previous `kubectl port-forward` command.
-   Invoke the standalone tool with the following command:
+   Alternatively, you can invoke the standalone tool with the following command:

    ```shell
    go tool pprof http://localhost:6060/debug/pprof